stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

 * lvm configuration should be placed in ``host_vars/<host_name>``
 * wazuh-manager host have to be part of ``infra-vms`` group (directly or as child)
 * network used on host needs to be defined in ``networks.yml`` and if you have pre-alocated IP, it should be added to ``network-allocation.yml``.
-For example:
+  For example, if using host with IP 10.10.224.5 in network 10.10.224.0/24 one have to add:

 ``networks.yml``: